threefoldtech/threefold_hub/docs/deployment/testnet/README.md

 ### Tendermint configuration

-The `cors_allowed_origins` propert is changed to `["*"]` to allow connecting from any website.
+The `cors_allowed_origins` property in the tenderming [config](./config/config.toml) file is changed to `["*"]` to allow connecting from any website.
 The listening address is changed for reverse-proxying puropses.
 Everything else is the default.

 ### App configuration
-The min gas price is set as the approximate value of .025uatom in USDs.
+The min gas price is set in the [app](./config/app.toml) config flie as the approximate value of .025uatom in USDs.
 A couple of zeroes are removed because of precision issues in the frontend.
 This is done instead of a proper fix because the decimals of TFT is 7 so it won't be a problem.
 - The `minimum-gas-prices` is specified as `6000000000TFT`.
 - The REST endpoint and swagger is enabled
 - The listening address is changed for reverse-proxying puropses
 - `enabled-unsafe-cors` is changed to `true`

+## Orchestrator configuration

+The orchestrator is [configured](./config/gbt.yaml) to request batch for every send-to-eth tx.
+The relayer is enabled and it relays only batches with fees larger than .0001 BUSD.
+The orchestrator must be run by every validator in the cosmos chain.
+But they don't have to necessarily run the relayer, only one is sufficient.

+The service file used to run it can be found [here](./services/threefold-gbt.service).
+## Chain node service

+The service file used to run the chain node service can be found [here](./services/threefold-node.service).
+It's run using cosmovisor to manage auto-updates.
+Initially, the `threefold_hubd` binary must be copied to `~/.threefold_hub/cosmovisor/genesis/bin/threefold_hubd`.

+## Gravity contract

+The contract is created with the following parameters:
+- gravity id: `0x7468726565666F6C642D6875622D746573746E65740000000000000000000000`
+- validator set: `["0xD6DBC796aC81DC34bDe3864f1F2c8f40742D85Dc"]`
+- validator powers: `[4294967296]`

+Its address is `0x3cA7E73486aCe8f18662AeA0B6BC23A580B9d04e`